 How You Can Help

 Fall is a great time to plant milkweed by seed in your yard because it needs cold weather to stratify before emerging in the spring.
 Milkweed varieties native to DuPage include common, swamp or rose, prairie, poke, tall green, whorled and butterfly weed.
-Pick up a pollinator seed packet at one of the District’s five education centers (Danada Equestrian Center or District headquarters, Fullersburg Woods, Kline Creek Farm, Mayslake Peabody Estate or Willowbrook Wildlife Center) and plant it in your yard to help pollinators like monarch butterflies.
+Pick up a pollinator seed packet at the District’s headquarters in Danada Forest Preserve, and plant it in your yard to help pollinators like monarch butterflies.

 The Forest Preserve District has stepped up its longstanding support of monarchs and other pollinators.
 Milkweed grows on about 30 percent of forest preserve land, and since 2010 habitat restoration projects at 11 different sites have bumped up that number by using over 50 seed mixes that include milkweeds native to DuPage.